So, the question ‘why are my legs so fat but I’m skinny’ pops up every now and then, I’ve decided to take out time to

-So, how to get rid of tree trunk legs aka lipodema?
+So, how to get rid of tree trunk legs aka lipoedema?

 Is There A Cure For Lipoedema?

 As a matter of bluntness – NO. There is no cure for lipoedema.
 That is a big issue.
 It is a very rare disease and even some medical professionals don’t know of it.
 Yes, lipedema is a fat issue, but it is not a regular kind of fat.
 That is why exercise or any other fat-eliminating regimen doesn’t work on it.

 However, lipoedema can be removed by surgery (liposuction), where all the abnormal fat cells are eliminated from the legs.

 A lipedema specialist who will take care not to damage the lymphatic tissues and veins that are already affected by the disease must do this surgery.

-An expert is also needed because if all the lipoedema cells are not completely removed from the affected area, there is a tendency of them growing back and causing further damage.
+An expert is also needed because if all the lipoedema cells are not completely removed from the affected area, there is a tendency for them to grow back and cause further damage.

 Despite not having a cure, lipoedema can be managed using compression garments, MLD (Manual Lymphatic Drainage), dietary supplements like PhenQ with its power of multiple supplements in one can help, and light exercises because any high-intensity exercise will only aggravate the condition.

 Generally, women suffer more from lipoedema, and other times, it is genetically inherited.
 It progresses in different stages, spreading to other areas of the body including the arms.

-When there is a hormonal alteration, like when a woman becomes pregnant, hits puberty, menopause or become obese.
-Actually, it is more common with obese women and the disease factor can be traced to obesity.
+When there is a hormonal alteration, like when a woman becomes pregnant, hits puberty, menopause, or becomes obese.
+Actually, it is more common in obese women and the disease factor can be traced to obesity.

 Stages of Lipedema